 #1 Captain Judy Angaine

-Captain Judy Kambura Angaine lived on No. 64 Ngei Estate, named after a man who would feature in the murder case.
+Captain Judy Kambura Angaine lived on No. 64 Ngei Estate.
 She had a son, a thriving military career, a powerful father, and a loving boyfriend.
 But something had gone wrong.

 Judy’s father, Jackson Angaine, was the powerful Lands and Settlement Minister at the time.
 Her boyfriend, David Kisila, was a Major in the military.
 It was Kisila and Judy’s sister, Joyce, who found her lifeless body at midday on that tragic March afternoon.

 Suspicion immediately fell on Kisila.
-He was promptly arrested and charged with her murder.
+He was arrested and charged with her murder.
 The hasty investigations ignored a few facts, including the fact that he would have had to have killed then and then gone off to find her sister.
 In his defense, Kisila said Judy had gone to Molo the day before her murder.
-She had then gone to Ardhi House to see her father but met another prominent politician, Cooperatives Minister Paul Ngei.
+She had then gone to Ardhi House to see her father but met Ngei.

-Ngei, ever the Lothario, gave his colleague’s daughter a lift home.
+Ngei gave her a lift home.
 Kisila said he found his girlfriend and Ngei drinking whisky at her house.
 They then left him and went to rave, stopping at Langata Club and Woodley Club.
-On the way back home, Ngei tried to grope Judy.
+On the way back home, Ngei tried to grope Judy and told her he loved her.
 In the resulting commotion, they fought for the steering wheel and the car rolled.
 Judy suffered minor injuries and a good Samaritan brought her home.

 At 7:30 am the next morning Kisila drove out as Judy’s army driver was parking her car.
 A worried Kisila returned home and found her condition worse than before.
 She refused to go to the hospital and according to Kisila, claimed she was waiting for a visitor.
 He left again, this time to look for Judy’s sisters to help him convince Judy to get proper medical assistance.
 It was, Joyce Mwari, Judy’s sister, who accompanied Kisila back to the house where they found Judys body.